Semi-Classical Treatment

 - On the other hand one can not say that, if the system has even number of electrons, then it can not have completely full zone.
 This is true as one fills the states from the bottom situations arise when the next band has lower energy then the present band.
 In that case electron and hole pockets arises in the system.
 This can be understood for the square lattice and free electron picture:

-- Electrons which lies near the BZ boundary will behave as holes.
-The physical reason being, the velocity of electron \(v(k)=\partial \varepsilon/\partial k\) changes with the time as \(k(t)=k(0) + eEt\).
+- The physical reason being, the velocity of electron \(v(k)=\partial \varepsilon/\partial k\) changes with the time as \(k(t)=k(0) + eEt\).
 If the \(k\) lies at the BZ boundary then with time the \(v(k)\) might change from zero to negative.
 It means electron wave packet travels in the opposite direction.
 The behaviour is same as if a positively charged particle is travelling, this is known as hole.
 As it is possible only at the boundary of BZ hence, the effect is usually observed at the maximum of the energy band.

 - The reduced mass comes from the definition of the holes.
 At the isotropic band maximum the energy dispersion can be thought of as quadratic function which can be approximated as: \(\varepsilon(k) \approx \varepsilon(k_{0}) - A(k-k_{0})\).
 It is found from the Taylor expansion of the energy dispersion.
 From here one can represent \(A=\hbar^{2}/2m^{\ast}\), however, the actural value of \(A\) is \(A=\frac{\partial^{2} \varepsilon(k)}{\partial k^{2}}\).
 At the band minimum it is positive hence the electrons are present at band minimum and at band maximum it is negative, hence holes are present at band maximum.